YJW1999/Lockfree_Graph_CPP_implementation/README.md

 6. are_connected()

 We assume all read operations are atomic.

-There is only 1 path.
-A 'cur' atomically read the head of the source vertex's edge linked list, and then go through the list, all these read are atomic.
-There is one sub path inside the while loop, return 'true'.
-This relies on a comparison between two consistent variables, thus this sub path is linearizable.
-So, the path is linearizable.
+There are two paths.

+In the first path, the linearization point is in line 164 'cur->edge.first == j', it does not change the state and relies on 1 consistent variable and 1 const variable, thus, this path is linearizable.

+In the second path, the linearization point is in linev 163 'cur' is false, it does not change the state and relies on 1 atomic read value, thus, this path is linearizable.

 7. Is_reachable()